ami-iit/paper_tirupachuri-2021-access-estimation_payload_stresses/README.md

 ### Citation

-If you find this work interesting and useful, please use the following Citation as reference:
+If you find this work interesting and useful, please use the following The bibtex code as a reference:

 ```
 @ARTICLE{9526592,